octovolt/octovolt-website/src/markdown/posts/tce-prototype.md

 :a[underscores]{.https://underscores.shop} website, where you'll also find a lot of other excellent circuits for video art.

-I hope I have contributed to the lineage of of this circuit's design by converting it to a Eurorack module.
+I hope I have contributed to the lineage of this circuit's design by converting it to a Eurorack module.
 In the spirit of this, I decided to put the open hardware logo on the front panel rather than my normal octopus logo.
 I also have the
 :a[KiCAD files published on GitHub]{.https://github.com/octovolt/TCE}.